mucsi96/nightwatch-api/site/data/index.md

 - Running acceptance tests based on feature requirements written in Gherkin language ([Cucumber.js](https://github.com/cucumber/cucumber-js))
 - Controlling the browser using Nightwatch.js commands and assertions

+## Differences from nightwatch-cucumber package

+With this package the Nightwatch.js runner is disabled in favour of any type of test runner or other custom usage.
+Check the [examples](https://github.com/mucsi96/nightwatch-api/tree/master/examples) to see how can it be used with Cucumber.js

 ## Installation

 This module is distributed via [npm][npm] which is bundled with [node][node] and